 Cameraman Joseph LaShelle’s deep focus wide shots benefit greatly from the added detail, finally achieving the film’s low-contrast gray-on-gray ‘European’ look.
 A big screen ‘is a must’ for appreciating The Apartment: in the theater we feel as if we are inside the sets, especially Alexander Trauner’s perfectly-designed apartment, which seems more authentic than if Wilder had filmed in a real New York brownstone.
 I don’t know exactly why, but the sophisticated texture of Wilder’s B&W movies of this period seem much more real than standard studio work.

 Arrow retains MGM’s (and MGM-Fox’s) older extras, adding some classy new items.
-The standard definition items begin with two featurettes that allow Walter Mirisch and actors Shirley MacLaine, Hope Holiday and Johnny Seven to re-tell their favorite old stories; they’re joined by a chorus of critics, all tossing bouquets to the film and everyone associated with it.
+The standard definition items begin with two featurettes that allow Walter Mirisch and actors Shirley MacLaine, Hope Holiday and Johnny Seven to re-tell their favorite old stories; they’re joined by a chorus of critics tossing bouquets to the film and all associated with it.
 Jack Lemmon’s son Chris contributes a sentimental piece about his father.
 A commentary by producer and author Bruce Block contains plenty of interesting information about the filming, complete with documentation.
 Quoting from the script supervisor’s notes, Block points out specific shots that gave Wilder and Co. a hard time, requiring many takes and even re-shoots.
 He also offers his own visual analysis of Billy Wilder’s shot choices.

 An old audio-only interview with Billy Wilder is a worthy repeat.